DePaul University > Admission & Aid > Financial Aid > Maintain Eligibility > Satisfactory Academic Progress >

 Regardless of your grades and/or SAP status, financial aid is limited.
 Once you have completed the requirements for your degree, you are no longer eligible for financial aid.
 This is true even if you have not applied for graduation and/or your degree has not been officially conferred.

 If you receive financial aid, the Office of Financial Aid evaluates your academic progress at the end of each academic term.
 You will be notified by email of your SAP status – even if you continue to meet all SAP requirements.
 Check your SAP status at any time in Campus Connect > Financial Aid Tile > View My FA Academic Progress.

 You are eligible to receive aid while in Warning.
-Financial aid “warning” is assigned when you have fallen below the minimum thresholds of SAP:
+Financial aid “warning” is assigned when you have fallen below the minimum requirements of SAP:

 The Office of Financial Aid reserves the right to suspend your aid if you withdraw completely or fail to complete all courses in a term.
 Review the Special Situations for more information.

 Any currently enrolled student applying for financial aid for the first time must meet the minimum academic progress requirements.

 If you are approaching the maximum timeframe you will be notified by email.
 You must meet with an academic advisor to plan for completion of your degree.
 Discuss the number of remaining courses required for your degree and your anticipated graduation date.
 If after discussing with your advisor you will not complete your degree within 150% of the credit hours required to complete your degree, contact OFA_SAP@depaul.edu as soon as possible.